darkv/php-password-generator/README.md

 ]);
 ```

 The params *minLength* and *maxLength* denote the allowed lengths of the words from the URL source to get into the word list.
 If a word list has been successfully built that list is saved into the file `wordlist.json`.
 The next time you create an instance of PasswordGenerator and the URL source cannot be contacted or does not contain any usable words that cached list is loaded instead.
-If you reuse the very same instance the word list is reused so no further HTTP requests are generated.
+If you reuse the very same instance the word list is also reused so no further HTTP requests are generated.

-The not required param *wordCacheFile* specified the location where the wordlist will be cached.
+Optionally you can specify *wordCacheFile* to control the location and name of the cached wordlist.

-Second argument to custom instance can be a boolean *fetch* when false, cached wordlist will be preferred.
+To a custom instance you can pass an optional boolean parameter *fetch*.
+When false, the cached wordlist will be preferred but falls back to fetching if it could not be loaded.

 ```php
 include 'PasswordGenerator.php';